 Could you provide a 'home from home' for Canterbury's rescue dogs?

-Dogs Trust Canterbury’s rehoming centre is appealing to families who can open their homes up to dogs in their care, that need a little extra TLC in a home environment.
+Dogs Trust Canterbury’s rehoming centre is appealing to families to open their homes to help care for some of the dogs at the centre who need a little extra TLC in a home environment.

-Often dogs can struggle with kennel environments if they have previously spent their whole lives within family homes prior to being given up.
-Dogs Trust’s ‘Home from Home’ scheme aims to place these dogs into temporary foster care until they find their ‘yappy’ ever after with new owners.
+Dogs Trust’s ‘Home from Home’ scheme aims to place dogs who might be finding kennel life hard, whether they’re young puppies, older dogs or simply in need of additional care and support, into temporary foster care until they find their ‘yappy’ ever after with new owners.

-Dogs that may find kennel life more challenging also include puppies, older dogs or dogs with injuries or medical conditions.
+Dogs that may find kennel life more challenging also include those who have only ever lived in home environments, older dogs or dogs with injuries or medical conditions.

-The dogs that come into Dogs Trust come in all shapes, sizes and with different personalities, so whatever a home’s experience level, we will aim to place the most appropriate dog into the home.
+The dogs that arrive at Dogs Trust come in all shapes, sizes and with different personalities, so whatever a foster home’s experience level, the charity will aim to place the most appropriate dog into the home.

 Home from Home foster homes will ideally have no other pets and no young children.
-If you’d like to find out more about providing a foster home for our residents please visit our fostering page, and take a look at this video to hear from more from our current foster carers.
+If you’d like to find out more about providing a foster home for Dogs Trust residents please click here, and take a look at this video below to hear more from their current foster carers.

-For all Dogs Trust Canterbury foster enquiries please email [email protected] or call 01227 795256 to speak to Ruth.
+For all Dogs Trust Canterbury foster enquiries please email [email protected] or call 01227 795 256 to speak to Sophie.